Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 How to use Potato's web agent trace display to evaluate autonomous web browsing agents, with step-by-step screenshots, SVG overlays, and per-step annotation schemas.

-Web browsing agents operate in a fundamentally different modality from text-based agents.
-They navigate real web pages, click buttons, fill forms, and scroll through content.
-Evaluating them requires seeing what the agent saw (the page state) and what the agent did (the action taken), ideally with visual overlays showing exactly where the agent clicked.
+Web browsing agents work in a different modality than text-based agents.
+They navigate real pages, click buttons, fill forms, and scroll.
+To evaluate one, you need to see what the agent saw (the page state) and what it did (the action), ideally with an overlay marking exactly where it clicked.

-Potato's web agent trace display is purpose-built for this task.
-It renders full-page screenshots with SVG action overlays, provides a filmstrip view for quick navigation, and supports per-step annotation of action correctness.
+Potato's web agent trace display is built for this.
+It renders full-page screenshots with SVG action overlays, gives you a filmstrip for quick navigation, and lets you rate each step for correctness.
+For the full configuration reference, see the source documentation.

-This guide walks through evaluating WebArena traces, but the same approach works for VisualWebArena, raw browser recordings, and any other web agent format.
+This guide walks through evaluating WebArena traces, but the same approach works for VisualWebArena, raw browser recordings, and other web agent formats.

 Prerequisites

-A WebArena trace consists of a JSON file per episode containing the task description, action sequence, and screenshot paths.
-Here is a simplified example.
+A WebArena trace is one JSON file per episode, holding the task description, the action sequence, and screenshot paths.
+Here is a trimmed-down example.

 Create data/web_traces.jsonl: